Bad Powers

 Restriction: Use only in a game with Bad Powers.

-RIFFRAFF [M:PR:B] Discards Non-Challenge Cards Patrick Riley (Bad Powers)
+RIFFRAFF [M:WWW:B] Discards Non-Challenge Cards Patrick Riley (Bad Powers)

-You have the power to squander.
+You have the weakness of squandering.
 You may not keep any kickers, edicts, or flares.
 Any time you receive one of these cards, you must discard it immediately without using it.
 You may keep your super flare.

 Restriction: Use only in a game with Bad Powers.